Meet the Candidates

 Technologies involving operations, cost control, budgeting, QC, project management and regulatory compliance.

 He moved from Michigan with his wife Jewel to Potomac, Montana, where they have a ranch with horses, goats, chickens and two dogs.
-Ken’s interest in serving on MHC’s
+Ken’s interest in serving on Mountain Health CO-OP’s Board is to utilize his background and experience to reduce direct costs to members while improving coverage.

 Ken holds a MS degree in Medical Microbiology from the University Nebraska Medical Center, and dual BS degrees in Microbiology and Animal Science from Purdue University.